 FILESYSTEM_CONFIG, then check the config file.

 [source] section of

-cookbook/recipes/PACKAGE/recipe.toml (where PACKAGE is the name of the package).
+cookbook/recipes/RECIPE/recipe.toml (where RECIPE is the name of the recipe).
 Source is placed in

 If you are doing work on a package, you may want to comment out the